sonlir/terraform-provider-render/README.md

 To compile the provider, run `go install`.
 This will build the provider and put the provider binary in the `$GOPATH/bin` directory.

 To generate or update documentation, run `go generate`.

+## TODO:
+- Create a Render REST API server to run tests locally using a Docker container.